Why do you need to refer to a cyber security audit checklist?

 9. Do all devices with access to sensitive information get scanned for vulnerabilities on a regular basis?

-10. Are said vulnerabilities being treated in a risk-based priority? (ie more urgent vulnerabilities treated first)
+10. Are these vulnerabilities being addressed in a risk-based priority?

 11. Are all laptop and mobile devices encrypted and password protected?